system76/docs/_articles/windows.md

 layout: article
 title: Use Windows on a System76 laptop or desktop
 description: >
   Users who wish to use Windows on their System76 laptop or desktop may do so with a virtual machine.
 keywords:
   - Support
   - virtual
   - machine
   - Windows
   - Windows 10
   - Dual Boot
   - Dual
   - VM
   - System76
 hidden: false
+redirect_from:
+  - /win10-vm
+faq: false # If it shows in the "Frequently Answered Questions" section
 ---